Garden offers now on

 Wood preserver

-Available in both clear and coloured options, wood preservers work similarly to stains, dyes and oils, providing waterproofing and as well as protection against rot and decay.
-Resistant to mould, algae growth and woodworm attacks, wood preserver also has UV protectors that resist fading and the natural greying process.
+Available in both clear and coloured options, wood preservers work similarly to stains, dyes, and oils.
+They provide waterproofing and exterior wood protection against rot and decay.
+Resistant to mould, algae growth, and woodworm attacks, wood preserver also has UV protectors that resist fading and the natural greying process.

-Penetrating the timber for deep protection from within, wood preserver should be applied liberally with an exterior brush, soaking the timber for the best results.
+Penetrating the timber for deep protection from within, wood preserver should be applied liberally with an exterior brush.
+Try soaking the timber for the best results.

-A great choice for raised beds, fencing and sheds, a fresh topcoat can be re-applied without sanding back the surface and once dry can be finished with an exterior coat of paint for a considered garden scheme.
+This is a great choice for raised beds, fencing, and sheds.
+A fresh topcoat can be re-applied without sanding back the surface, and once dry, it can be finished with an exterior coat of paint for a considered garden scheme.

 Painting_door.jpeg